dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 #### Aggregates

 Finally lets look at a more complex aggregation.
 Say we want to compute the number of rides per passenger.
-With DuckDB and SQL, it looks like this:
+With DataMiner and SQL, it looks like this:

 ```py
 con.execute("""